citrineos/citrineos.github.io/docs/faqs.md

     type: info
     open: true

 OCPI 2.2.1 is supported by CitrineOS.
-Refer to the [roadmap](/roadmap) for information on upcoming OCPI versions.
+Refer to the [roadmap](/roadmap) for information on upcoming OCPI version support.
 ///